LucasZhang58/ossillate_plugin/README.md

 - Select `Launch Client` from the drop down.
 - Run the launch config.
 - If you want to debug the server as well use the launch configuration `Attach to Server`
-- In the [Extension Development Host] instance of VSCode, open a document in 'plain text' language mode.
+- In the [Extension Development Host] instance of VSCode, open a document in 'python' language mode.
-  - Type #00ff00 or any other color in hex format
+  - Type p00ff00 or any other color in hex format
   - color decorators will appear
-# ossillate_plugin